Galaxy S10: Samsung’s Top-Tier Version Of Its 2019 Flagship Could Have As Many As 5 Cameras

 As for the top-tier Galaxy S10+, rumors suggest that the device would pack as many as five cameras, comprised of a dual-lens selfie shooter and a rear camera unit with three lenses.
 With Samsung reportedly adopting the “more is better” strategy with this year’s Galaxy Note 9, these latest rumors about the Galaxy S10 suggest that the South Korean tech giant would continue the trend well into 2019.

 While Samsung’s strategy for the Galaxy S10 might seem rather unusual, the company has actually adopted similar strategies for its flagship devices in the past, with smartphones like the Galaxy S4 Mini and the Galaxy S3 Mini being offered as low-lost alternatives to the pricier Galaxy S4 and Galaxy S3.
-During these times, however, Samsung’s “Mini” devices were largely underpowered versions of its premium devices, making them underwhelming compared to Samsung’s impressive midrange offerings.
+During these times, Samsung’s “Mini” devices were largely underpowered versions of its premium devices, making them underwhelming compared to Samsung’s impressive midrange offerings.